Space--time Isogeometric Analysis of cardiac electrophysiology: Numerical Results

+In this subsection we compare the results obtained with SU stabilization with the ones obtained with classical Galerkin method, i.e., without the term $\widetilde{S}$ in \eqref{eq:solverSU_approx}.

-Figures \ref{fig:McCulloch_hole_Galerkin} and \ref{fig:McCulloch_hole_SU} show the numerical solutions along section line $s$ (depicted in Figure \ref{fig:hole}) of the plain Galerkin and SU methods, while the function $\theta(x,y,t)$, regulating the Spline Upwind activation, is presented in Figure \ref{fig:theta_HOLE}.
+For the first test we consider a uniform discretization with meshsizes $h_1=2^{-6}$, $h_2=2^{-3}$ and $h_t=2^{-5}$ and degree $p=3$.
+Figures \ref{fig:McCulloch_hole_Galerkin} and \ref{fig:McCulloch_hole_SU} show the numerical solutions along section line $s$ (depicted in Figure \ref{fig:hole}) of the standard Galerkin and SU methods, while the function $\theta$ evaluated at the solution $(u_h,w_h)$, regulating the Spline Upwind activation, is presented in Figure \ref{fig:theta_HOLE}.
 Furthermore, Figure \ref{fig:McCulloch_hole_SU_T} shows the SU method solutions for various fixed times.
-In this test the plain Galerkin method presents spurious oscillation and these numerical instabilities are negligible in SU method.
+In this test the standard Galerkin method presents spurious oscillation and these numerical instabilities are reduced using the SU method.
+We remark that with SU method the spurious behaviour before the activation time $t=90$ is contained in the support extension of a single basis function and thus reducing the support extent, e.g., by refining near the activation source, could significantly improve the performance of the method.

-Table \ref{tab:timehole} shows that the computational time of the plain Galerkin method is considerably higher compared to that of the SU method.
+Table \ref{tab:timehole} shows that the computational time of the standard Galerkin method is considerably higher compared to that of the SU method.
 This result is due to the high number of iterations required to reach the set convergence, caused by considerable numerical instabilities.